 So here’s a manga with an interesting history.
 Tsurezure Children (徒然チルドレン, lit.
 “Tedium Children”, AKA Tsuredure Children) started out as a webcomic of a sort a little over four years ago (so, 2012).
-Back then, it didn’t have a (well-known) name, it was just a series of 4-koma comics starting with this one that the artist seemed to be drawing for fun.
+Back then, it didn’t have a (well-known) name, it was just a series of 4-koma comics starting with this one that the artist seemed to be drawing for fun (aw, looks like he abandoned pixiv).
 They each had the same format: a title card for the chapter with a simple color background and two characters at the sides, followed by a short chapter a few strips long featuring those two characters.
 Again, these comics didn’t have a name (at least not one everyone used — I believe the author sold the series as doujinshi under the moniker Tsuredure Children), but people definitely noticed them: they were odd, subversive, funny, and also cute.
 Eventually, people referred to this “series” as Wakabayashi Toshiya’s 4-koma Collection, and for a long while that was all I ever saw it called.
 It actually seems like there are a large number of people who don’t know that Tsurezure Children and Wakabayashi Toshiya’s 4-koma Collection are the same exact thing.
 So, if you didn’t know that…now you do.
 Two years after its first strip, this comic entered Kodansha’s Bessatsu Shounen Magazine (a monthly publication) as an officially published manga, now redrawn, and getting its first tankoubon in 2014.
 Eventually it moved into Weekly Shounen Magazine, and here we are today.

 Reading this can thus be a little confusing, because Tsurezure Children has more chapters (as in, there are new chapters in between old chapters in Wakabayashi Toshiya’s 4-koma Collection, so you can’t just read the whole collection and pick up at the “following” chapters in Tsurezure Children — it’s not like the web series just ended in favor of the published version).
 If you want to read this: read Tsurezure Children and maybe come back to Wakabayashi Toshiya’s 4-koma Collection later to see all the cute title cards: the title cards in the published version are usually just “one large silhouette in profile”, although…nah, I’ll talk about that later.
 Jeez, that was a lot of setup.
 I don’t believe I’ve actually said what this comic is about.